-Undergraduate and graduate students: sign up for an appointment on BU CareerLink.
-Alumni: call 617-353-3590 to schedule an appointment.
+Undergraduate students, graduate students, and alumni that have graduated in the last two years: sign up for an appointment on Handshake.
+All other alumni: call 617-353-3590 to schedule an appointment.

 Analytical tools—usually referred to as “inventories”—can be useful in the self-assessment process.
 While they don’t have all the answers, they can help you sort out a direction; identify your skills, interests, and values; and even understand why you sometimes think and feel the way you do.

 Our counseling staff offers a range of inventories.
 To discuss inventories further, please schedule an appointment to meet with a career counselor.
-Undergraduate and graduate students can schedule an appointment on BU CareerLink.
-Alumni, please call 617-353-3590 to set up an appointment.
+Undergraduate students, graduate students, and alumni that have graduated in the last two years: sign up for an appointment on Handshake.
+All other alumni: call 617-353-3590 to schedule an appointment.